Spectrologer/Chress/docs/ERROR_HANDLING.md

 # Error Handling Guidelines

-This document describes the error handling strategy for the Chress codebase.
+This document describes the error handling strategy for the Chesse codebase.

 ## Overview